lyz-code/blue-book/docs/devops/prometheus/blackbox_exporter.md

 The label `release: prometheus-operator` must be the [one your prometheus instance is searching for](prometheus.md#service-monitor-not-being-recognized).

+If you want to use the `icmp` probe, make sure to allow `allowIcmp: true`.

 I've found two grafana dashboards for the blackbox exporter.
 [`7587`](https://grafana.com/dashboards/7587) didn't work straight out of the box while [`5345`](https://grafana.com/dashboards/5345) did.
 Taking as reference